We may earn a commission when you buy through links in our articles. Learn more.

 Warhammer 40k Rogue Trader starter set

 There was no Warhammer 40k Rogue Trader starter set!
-Released in 1987, the very first edition of Warhammer 40k came before Games Workshop started making game-in-a-box wargames: this would start with Adeptus Titanicus, which launched in 1988
+Released in 1987, the very first edition of Warhammer 40k came before Games Workshop started making game-in-a-box wargames.
+The first such product was Adeptus Titanicus, which launched in 1988

 Warhammer 40k 2nd edition starter set, brightly colored rulebooks, cardboard terrain, many tokens and cards, and a large number of unpainted miniature Orks and Space Marines